 "To stop my MND would mean everything to me.
 It would be a dream come true."

-At 41 I should be looking forward to the future with my wife, Carly, and my three children.
-But aged 36, after month of tests, I was diagnosed with motor neurone disease (MND).
+My name is James.
+I always imagined the years ahead would be filled with memories made with my wife, Carly, and our three children.
+But aged 36, after months of tests, I was diagnosed with motor neurone disease (MND).
 The news was shattering.
 There is no cure.
 The chances are MND will take my life before I get to see my children grow up.

 It’s the special days - like first days at school, family outings, and birthdays - that have become even more important.
 With MND, every special day together matters so much.